-Annex 2: Summary of the Certification Assessment Process3
+Annex 5: Summary of the Certification Assessment Process3

 The certification assessment process begins with a candidate operation submitting an application to NEPCon.
-Based upon a review of the application, the scope of the area to be certified and discussions with the candidate, NEPCon will propose a certification process that includes either 1) a pre-assessment followed by a main assessment, or 2) only a main assessment.
+Based on a review of the application, the scope of the area to be certified and discussions with the candidate, NEPCon will propose a certification process that includes either a) a pre-assessment followed by a main assessment, or b) a main assessment only.
 Every candidate operation is assigned a NEPCon task manager who will liaise with the assessment lead auditor and the candidate to schedule and perform the evaluations.

-NEPCon auditors are provided with detailed guidance on the certification process, including pre-assessment briefings (either in person or by telephone) and access to a written NEPCon handbook for forest assessment.
+NEPCon auditors are provided with detailed guidance on the certification process, including pre-assessment briefings (either in person or by telephone) and access to a NEPCon forest assessment handbook.
 The purpose of these briefings and the manual is to ensure that a consistent and thorough certification process is followed.